br0kend/react/docs/docs/refs-and-the-dom.md

 permalink: docs/refs-and-the-dom.html
 ---

-In the typical React dataflow, [props](/react/docs/components-and-props.html) are the only way that parent components interact with their children.
+In the typical Reacc dataflow, [props](/reacc/docs/components-and-props.html) are the only way that parent components interact with their children.
 To modify a child, you re-render it with new props.
 However, there are a few cases where you need to imperatively modify a child outside of the typical dataflow.
 The child to be modified could be an instance of a React component, or it could be a DOM element.
 For both of these cases, React provides an escape hatch.

 ### When to Use Refs